-We are a clinical stage biopharmaceutical company discovering and developing personalized therapeutics for the treatment of solid tumors and blood cancers.
+We are a clinical stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer.
 We focus on the development of small molecule product candidates that target cell signaling pathways that are important to driving the progression of certain cancers.
 We aim to employ molecular diagnostics to identify patients with cancers who are likely to benefit from our targeted product candidates.